Any Fin for Love Excerpt

-No way, not with him looking so mad.
+No way, not with him looking that mad.
 She narrowed her eyes in a glare, and he stepped back.
-She rolled down the window a few inches.
+She buzzed down the window a few inches.

-“Get out and I’ll back it down for you," he said.
+“Get out and I’ll back it down for you.”

 “I don’t need your help.”
-She did, but she’d die before she admitted it.
+She did, but she’d die before she admitted that.

-She rolled the window up and swore she could see steam escaping from his scalp.
-She threw the car in drive and shot forward to straighten the trailer, misjudging how close he'd gotten.
-He leaped backward and muttered a curse.
+She buzzed the window back up and swore she could see steam escaping from his ears.
+She threw the Jeep in drive and shot forward to straighten her crooked trailer, misjudging how close he had gotten.
+The stranger leaped backward and muttered a curse.
 At least, she thought he did.
 Tough to read his lips with his head down to make sure she didn’t run over his feet.
-She felt triumphant as he stalked back to his truck, and she clung to her hard-won victory through her fourth, fifth and sixth launch attempts.
-As she straightened the trailer for attempt number seven, she watched him drive his rig through the gate into the chain-link enclosure.

-With her nemesis gone and the boat-ramp battle ended, she easily launched her boat on the eighth try.
-Her father had always said it was easy to get a johnboat in the water, but her printed instructions and diagrams from Yahoo Answers and Google were little help when it came to the real thing.
+With her nemesis gone and the boat-ramp battle ended, Cody easily launched her boat on the seventh try.
+Her father had always said a johnboat was easy to get in the water, but her printed instructions and diagrams from wikiHow and Google had been little help when it came to the real thing.

-By the time she got her boat into the slip and tied to the dock cleats, the big black truck was long gone.
+By the time she got her boat into the slip and secured to the dock cleats, the big black truck was long gone.
 Turned out Jubal Leery had a sadistic sense of humor.
-After watching her launch attempts, he graciously offered to park her trailer in the chain-link enclosure and then placed it right next to the sleek red bass boat Grouchface had just ditched.
+After observing her numerous launch attempts from the porch of the log cabin, he graciously offered to park her trailer in the chain-link enclosure and promptly unhitched it right next to the glossy red bass boat Mr. No-More-Patience had just ditched.

-She let out one long sigh.
+Cody heaved out one long sigh.
 No sense crying over spilled milk.
-The man was gorgeous, though he now thought Cody to be an idiot.
-She'd never get a second chance with that one.
+The stranger was gorgeous, though he now thought Cody to be an idiot.
+She would never get a second chance with that one.

-Gage snapped open his cell phone on the first ring.
-"What?”
+Gage answered his cell phone on the first chime.
+“What?”

 “Ouch!
 Pourquoi si fou?”

-He blew out a hard exhale.
+He huffed out an exhale.
 “Sorry, Dougah.
 I didn’t mean to yell.”

 “What’s got you all pissed off on this very first day of your vacation, ma garde?
 I lent you my damn boat.
-You should be happy.”
+My friend should be happy.”

-The soft Cajun accent brought a smile to his face.
+The soft Cajun accent brought a smile to Gage’s face.
 “Women,” he answered.

 “Ahhh.
 That’s something I know a lot about.”